openvinotoolkit/model_server/docs/model_server_rest_api.md

 When operation succeeds HTTP response status code is
   - `201` when config(config file or model version) was reloaded
-  - `200` when reload was not required, already applied or OVMS was started in single model mode When operation fails other status code is returned.
+  - `200` when reload was not required, already applied or OVMS was started in single model mode When operation fails another status code is returned.

 Possible messages returned on error: